Watchful Eyes: At Peer-Run Injection Sites, Drug Users Help Each Other Stay Safe

 Down a short hall in the back, there's a small room with a wide glass window, a few tables and half a dozen chairs.

-"This is the injection room we have," says Hugh Lampkin, a supervisor at this site, run by VANDU.
+"This is the injection room we have," says Hugh Lampkin, a supervisor at this site and vice president of VANDU.

 Lampkin explains how a trained attendant keeps watch as people use drugs and administers an antidote if somebody overdoses.